ROZBEH/CarND-Behavioral-Cloning-P3/README.md

 </br>

 <br>
 III.
-The architecture that was chosen is based on <a https://arxiv.org/pdf/1604.07316.pdf">this</a> article by NVIDIA's self driving car group.
+The architecture that was chosen is based on <a href = "https://arxiv.org/pdf/1604.07316.pdf">this</a> article by NVIDIA's self driving car group.
 The overall model block diagram is shown in the following figure.

 <p align="center"><img src="examples/cnn-architecture.png" width = "350" alt="Combined Image" >	</p>
 Some more details about the implementation: